jpldesouza/FH-Binodal/README.md

 # Flory-Huggins Binodal Calculations

-The one-component file contains scripts to generate analytical
+The one-component file contains scripts to generate analytical solutions to the Flory-Huggins for one polymer in solvent.